 - The Sonoma County Water Agency identifies local watershed management issues and provides funding for course supplies and administration.
 SCWA encourages participation by other local organizations to address watershed management issues in the region.

 - Interested SSU Faculty explore how to incorporate Water Agency questions into their course curricula and student research projects.
 Many faculty across campus independently offer classes and conduct research on technology, restoration, ecology, hydrology, and policy of this important resource.

-- The SSU Preserves assists in academic-management communication, supports faculty and student projects, and distributes information about the projects and the WATERS Collaborative.
+- The Center for Environmental Inquiry assists in academic-management communication, supports faculty and student projects, and distributes information about the projects and the WATERS Collaborative.

 Funding for the WATERS Collaborative is provided by the Sonoma County Water Agency through a contract with Sonoma State University.
 The most recent contract (SCWA Agenda Item Summary Report), approved December 10, 2013 by the SCWA Board of Supervisors, provides 3 years of funding.
 WATERS partners with other organizations to develop grants and programs that support watershed research and education.